-In the UK, we're pretty fond of our furry and scaly companions, with 45% of the population owning a pet - that's almost half of the nation.
+In the UK, we're pretty fond of our furry and scaly companions, with 40% of households owning a pet - that's almost half of the nation!

 So, it comes as no surprise that so many of us have at least one pet, especially if you have one in your home.
 But when it comes to cats and dogs, lizards and fish, do you know which animal makes the UK's favourite pet?

 There's also a preference when it comes to pet names.
-In 2017, the most popular name for a male dog was Alfie and for a female dog was Poppy.
-As for cats, the most popular name for males was Charlie and, for females, it was also Poppy.
+In 2019, the most popular name for a male dog was Alfie and for a female dog was Bella.
+As for cats, the most popular name for males was Oliver and, for females, it was Luna.

-Furthermore, more of us are wanting to introduce a canine into our families, with the dog population rising from 8.5 million last year to 9 million in 2018.
+Furthermore, more of us are wanting to introduce a canine into our families, with the dog population rising from 8.9 million in 2018 to 9.9 million in 2019.

 It may not come as much of a surprise to discover that Britain's favourite dog breed is a Labrador, a breed that is often defined by their highly adaptable and versatile nature, as well as their intelligence, discipline, and obedience.
-This is potentially most apparent in their role as assistance dogs.
+This is perhaps most apparent in the varied roles they take on, from helping the police with crime detection to assisting the visually impaired as guide dogs.

 Picking the right dog for your family involves considering a few different factors; looks are one thing, but temperament is another important element to consider.
 How much space you have, whether you have children, and how much exercise a dog needs are just a few elements that you may want to think about before making a decision to help you find a perfect pairing.